priyasingh16/Gapminder_Visualization_2/README.md

 and using color to group countries by continents.
 Also, I have visualized each continent separately too.

-His plot is easy to interpret when you want to see the how the income is changing over time across continents.
+His plot is easy to interpret when you want to see how the income is changing over time across continents.
 But it gets difficult to interpret how the income is changing across countries as it is difficult to distinguish among so many colors.
 It gets better when the countries are divided by